-Today I would like to explore a common dream theme, that of death and dying.
-To begin with, I will address one of the greatest fears associated with these types of dreams: namely, if we dream of someone near to us (or even ourselves) as dying in a dream, does that mean they are really going to die soon?
+The meaning of dying in a dream is rarely as scary as it may first seem.
+One of the greatest fears associated with death or dying is that if we dream of someone near to us (or even ourselves) as dying in a dream, does that mean they are really going to die soon?

 To put your mind at rest, the answer is usually no. Dreams most often function at the symbolic level, which I will explore in more detail shortly.
 However, we must remember that the best person to understand your own dreams is you.
 No-one knows your personal circumstances like you do.
 Death is one of the most deeply scary concepts most people will grapple with, and there are times when it is this fear that your dreams will be reflecting.
 If you live in circumstances where you are worried about someone dying, you may dream of this occurring – not because it is going to happen, but because you are afraid it will.
 The subconscious mind explores all of our deepest emotions, and especially those things we do not want to face up to.
 Dreams of someone dying may be a way for your subconscious to bring these latent feelings to light so you can address them, and yes, at times, even prepare for death.
 But if this kind of situation really does apply to you, chances are you knew that already.
 And I wish you all the strength and love you need at such a difficult time.